 The research reported herein was pursuant to a grant from the U.S. Social Security Administration (SSA) funded as part of the Retirement Research Consortium (RRC).
 The findings and conclusions expressed are solely those of the authors and do not represent the views of SSA, any agency of the Federal Government or the RRC.
-We gratefully acknowledge research support from the Social Security Administration via the Michigan Retirement Research Center, and additional support from the National Institute on Aging.
+We gratefully acknowledge research support from the Social Security Administration via the Michigan Retirement Research Center (UM06-03) and from the Department of Labor (J-9-P-2-0033), as well as additional support for data work from the National Institute on Aging (1P01AG08291).
+We thank Joanna Wedell for excellent programming assistance.